vyas0028/Yashodev_Vyas_Noise-Canceled-Fan/README.md

 ---

 ## What It Does
-This fan detects its own blade-generated noise using a microphone, identifies the dominant frequency using an FFT (Fast Fourier Transform), and cancels it in real time by outputting an inverted sound through a speaker.
+This fan detects its own blade-generated noise using a microphone, identifies the dominant frequency using an FFT (Fast Fourier Transform), and cancels it in real time by outputting an inverted sound through a speaker

----

-## Skills Demonstrated

----

-## Repository Overview

-## General Project Timeline
+## How it Works
+The microcrophone and Teensy microcontroller communicate using I2S.
+The noise data that is sent to the microcontroller is processed using the PJRC Audio library.

-## CAD Models
+## CAD Model Links
 | [Part](link)                                                      |   Description
 | [Box](CAD/Project_CAD/box.SLDPRT)                                 |   Box that forms the base.
 Houses electronics.
 | [Lid](CAD/Project_CAD/lid.SLDPRT)                                 |   Lid that fits flush with top of base.
 Mounts to support tube with screws.